Gbahdeyboh/ObjectCompare/README.md

 # ObjectCompare

-A simple boilerplate code that does deep comparism between two objects and hence checks or equality between them.
+A simple boilerplate code that does deep comparism between two objects and hence checks for equality between them.